lukrycyfa/product-survey-dapp/README.md

 # **PRODUCT-SURVEYS**
-- With the intergration of Cohere's Classification endpoint and the `embed-english-v3.0` model, an Internet Computer Replica (ICP), it's components and other libraries and utilities, This A.I Powered project feature's a market place enviroment that could be applied to an actual online store, dapp or as a standalone application. having intentions of bringing in users to create products and other users take surveys on products the have consumed or made use of.
-Giving product owners the privledge to get gathere data and also gain some insight on products success in a market, and to improve on quality.
-And in another hand let user's express thier opinions on products from seleted options.
+- With the integration of Cohere's Classification endpoint and Cohere's `embed-english-v3.0` model, an Internet Computer Replica (ICP), it's components and other libraries and utilities, This A.I Powered project feature's a market place environment that could be applied to an actual online store, D-app or as a standalone application.
+Having features for users to create products aliases for survey and have other users come take surveys on these products they have consumed or made use of, through some campaigns or other means.
+Giving product owners the privilege to gather data, gain some insight on a products success in a market, and to improve on quality.
+On the other hand let user's express their opinions on products from selected options on Survey Questions.

 ## **Disclaimer: Use of Unaudited Code for Educational Purposes Only**
 This code is provided strictly for educational purposes and has not undergone any formal security audit.